duyanhle-glitch/finalsample/README.md

 ### 5.2 Customer Segmentation with KMeans cluster <a name="sec5p2"></a>

+In this analysis, we use KMeans clustering to perform customer segmentation based on key purchasing behavior indicators, specifically Amount (total sales amount) and Quantity (number of items purchased).
+By segmenting customers into distinct groups, we can better understand and target customer types, identify high-value groups, and tailor marketing strategies accordingly.

 The Elbow Method plot helps us determine the optimal number of clusters for customer segmentation.
 In this graph, the "Within-Cluster Sum of Squares" (WCSS) is plotted against different values of `k` (number of clusters).
 As `k` increases, the WCSS decreases, indicating that clusters are becoming more compact.
 However, the rate of decrease starts to slow around `k=3`, forming an "elbow" shape.
 This suggests that adding more clusters beyond `k=3` does not significantly improve compactness and could lead to diminishing returns.